Contemporary, Jazz, Acro, Company

 Lee, a Richmond native, grew up dancing from the age of five until she was in college.
-She studied at West End Academy of Dance and also here at Regency Dance Academy where she was a member of the jazz show troupe.
+She even studied dance here at Regency Dance Academy where she was a member of the jazz show troupe.
 She continued to dance at Regency and at Shuffles Dance Studio in Mechanicsville while attending the University of Richmond, where she received a Bachelor of Arts in French and Education.

-Both of Lee's daughters have grown up dancing here at Regency and her youngest is now following in her mom’s footsteps as a member of the Regency Show Troupe.
+Both of Lee's daughters have grown up dancing here at Regency and her youngest is now following in her mom’s footsteps as a member of the Regency Dance Company.

 When not at the studio, you can find Lee teaching French at Bailey Bridge Middle School in Chesterfield County.
 She is the mother of three children, Hannah (18), Peyton (13), and Avery (11).